ScottyB/the-software-engineering-phd-guide/_sources/how-to-improve-writing-skills.md

 # How to improve writing skills?

 Deliberate practice is the only way.
-As you start writing the problems you will encounter include a) not knowing what to write about, b) producing content in a fixed time periord, and c) not knowing how to improve your writing.
-Start by forcing yourself to get words on the page rather than worrying about quality and reviese your work.
+As you start writing the problems you will encounter include a) not knowing what to write about, b) producing content in a fixed time period, and c) not knowing how to improve your writing.
+Start by forcing yourself to get words on the page rather than worrying about quality and revise your work.
 With time you will be able to produce quality writing with fewer revisions.
-At the end of the article I've included [writing prompts](#10-writing-ideas) to help you get started.
+At the end of the article I've included [writing prompts](#writing-prompts) to help you get started.

 ## Write notes throughout your PhD